ainmosni/django-snooze/README.rst

 .. image:: https://coveralls.io/repos/ainmosni/django-snooze/badge.png?branch=master
    :target: https://coveralls.io/r/ainmosni/django-snooze?branch=master

+*The need for this disappeared before it ever came off the ground, it's now archived.*

 A fast, easy REST framework for Django, intended to replace external database access.

 This is a WIP, excuse the lack of documentation but it's far from usable.